Rob Key: Early and personal life

-Born in East Dulwich, London, to parents Trevor and Lynn, Key was raised in a particularly sporting family: his mother played for Kent's ladies cricket side, his father played club cricket in Derby and his sister Elizabeth played for her junior school side, where she once took a hat-trick.
+Born in East Dulwich, London, to parents Trevor and Lynn, Key was raised in a particularly sporting family: his mother played for Kent's ladies cricket team, his father played club cricket in Derby and his sister Elizabeth played for her junior school team, where she once took a hat-trick.
 Key himself was a keen all-round sportsman; he also played tennis for Kent.

 He attended Worsley Bridge Primary School where the school won both the Bromley area and Kent cricket Cups.
-His performances led to his inclusion in the county under-elevens, before Alan Ealham, coach of Kent County Cricket Club's youth sides, became his mentor.
+His performances led to his inclusion in the county under-elevens, before Alan Ealham, coach of Kent County Cricket Club's youth teams, became his mentor.
 Later he attended Colfe's School in Lee, London, and Langley Park School for Boys in Beckenham, where he passed ten GCSEs.

 Key has often been criticised for his weight, and at one stage early in his career weighed 16 stone before Alec Stewart told him to "buck his ideas up".
 Key himself said of the matter: "I'll never be the most athletic-looking bloke, but I'm a hell of a lot fitter than I was at 19 or 20."

 Key is married to Fleur, with whom he has two children.